 By donating your unwanted bike, you can help us to provide more care for more people.
-Please note, we currently only accept bikes in the south of the UK due to our existing setup.
+Please note, we currently only accept bikes in the bike stockist shops listed below, due to our existing setup.

 The Sue Ryder Bicycle Workshop

 We are proud to share a focus on environmental and social responsibility issues together.
 The bikes we sell at Sue Ryder are always popular and receiving bicycles that we can renovate or upcycle means that we can generate great value for money bicycles and reduce waste.

 As a charity, our aim is to provide more care for more people and expand the services we provide, include in the community and online, to reach wider audiences.
 You can help us to achieve this by donating your adult and youth bikes that you no longer use.